Simão & Co. Wines

 With a range that covers significant territory, from the Alpine and King Valleys to Beechworth, Glenrowan and Rutherglen, Simon makes wine from all five of the North-East’s regions.

 For Hardy, wine was not her first career choice.
 “I was a vet nurse when the wine bug grabbed me,” she says.
-“My house mate was a viticulturist for Montana Wine Estates in NZ, managing a big vineyard in Hawkes Bay.
+“My housemate was a viticulturist for Montana Wine Estates in NZ, managing a big vineyard in Hawkes Bay.
 I would go to work for him on the weekends, pruning, leaf plucking, slashing – general labour jobs.
-I really enjoyed it, quit my job, worked a summer in the vineyard and enrolled in the wine science degree.”
+I really enjoyed it, quit my job, worked a summer in the vineyard and enrolled in a wine science degree.”

 “There is change with the wines every year – all of my experiences and growth change the wines, which I always marvel at because they are really left to their own devices.
+I don’t really make any stylistic choices for the wine, rather the grapes do.
+I now believe to decide on a style before the grapes are even in the winery is just fucking with the grapes to force them to be something.
 It’s tiny things I do differently which I am not conscious of that changes the wines.
 My wines are softer and less intentional since I have become a mother – they don’t have the sharp edges or the shaping.
-These things fascinate me as I am still quiet interested in the science behind the wines, but the numbers don’t give an indication of how the wine feels.
+These things fascinate me as I am still quite interested in the science behind the wines, but the numbers don’t give an indication of how the wine feels.
 Hard to explain.
 Wine has soul.”